pescestefano96/programming_HSG/README.md

     (v)   Choose a maximum Price-Earnings-Growth ratio for screened stocks

 ### Expected outcome
-The stock screener will return a list of stock tickers fulfilling the entered contitions as well as the Minervini-Conditions outlined above.
+The stock screener will return a list of stock tickers that fulfill

+(1) The seven Minervini-Conditions outlined above

+and

+(2) The user-entered conditions for PE-Ratio and PEG-Ratio

 ### Credits
 The project is inspired by and took part of the code from: